louisdubaere/adv-python-ind/README.md

 ## The Data

-The data can be found on [the UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset).
+The data can be found on [the UCI Machine Learning Repository website](https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset).